What is the 360 Ballot Measure Lifecycle?

 However, ballot initiatives are not just about winning single-cycle issues.
 Within a larger ecosystem of progressive infrastructure, ballot initiatives are power builders that can shift culture and narrative while activating sometimes latent portions of the electorate.
 When they are run at the highest potential, investments in ballot initiatives pay off long after a win — with increased infrastructure capacity and shifts in voter preferences providing a foundation for future progressive victories.

-Unfortunately, the boom and bust nature of philanthropy means too many ballot initiatives do not live up to their potential.
+Unfortunately, the boom-and-bust nature of philanthropy means too many ballot initiatives do not live up to their potential.
 It is no surprise that underfunded campaigns are more likely to lose, but rarely do we consider the other opportunity costs of narrow, late investments in ballot initiative campaigns.
-Ballot initiative campaigns without funding for implementation are often stymied by opposition after election day, with the actual impact of policy never reaching its intended audience.
-Campaigns without early resources for organizing and incubation rarely include the leadership of directly impacted communities, which sometimes means policies don’t reflect the most strategic priorities and almost never include racial equity as a core value.
+Ballot initiative campaigns without funding and research for implementation are often stymied by opposition after election day, with the actual impact of policy never reaching its intended audience.
+Campaigns without early resources for organizing and incubation rarely include the leadership of directly impacted communities, which sometimes means policies don’t reflect the most strategic priorities and rarely include racial equity as a core value.
 While a late and minimally funded ballot initiative can win over 50% of the vote with traditional campaign infrastructure that collapses after election day, this model leaves so much potential for power on the table.

 The good news is progressive leaders in some states are already leading the work of “360 ballot campaigns,” and we can amplify and invest in this model towards scale.
 The 360 Ballot Measure Lifecycle invites the progressive funding community to consider an alternative model of ballot initiative investment grounded in a deep commitment to policy impact and the opportunities of cumulative multi-cycle power building.

 It’s important to note that the 360 Lifecycle coincides with the principles and practices of the DoE (Declaration of Equity and Accountability).
-These tools must be integrated together in order for transformational campaign strategy to be operationalized.
+These tools must be integrated for a transformational campaign strategy to be operationalized.